hut6/dev-resources/exception-menagerie.md

 # Heere Lye Straynge & Exotyc Troubbles Explayn'd

+## EntityNotFoundException in ProxyFactory
-## Discriminator columns blank or incorrect
+### Discriminator columns blank or incorrect
+### … possible failure to update db with migrations or schema:update

 ```
 Entity was not found.